 Weight has a way of creeping up on us over time but there are several techniques that we can use to adopt a healthier lifestyle and establish a routine for sustainable, long-term weight management.
-Often, we counsel our weight loss patients to start by using a few of these strategies first, working up to adding more as they begin to get comfortable with their new routine.
+Often, we counsel our weight loss patients to start by using a few of these strategies first to lose weight, working up to adding more as they begin to get comfortable with their new routine.

 Weight loss is a marathon, not a sprint – but you have to start your training somewhere.